 A loaf cake is really any cake thats baked in a loaf pan.
 Today we’re focusing on this moist chocolate loaf cake!

 It may look like bread, but this loaf cake is definitely dessert -a dessert that’s great any time of the day.
 Have a slice for breakfast, brunch, or anytime you’re craving chocolate (isn’t that always??).
+It’s also such a great dessert to make because it is very freezer friendly!

 As a pastry chef, I know a good chocolate cake when I see one, and this chocolate loaf is moist, fluffy, and extra chocolatey thanks to an addition of easy to make chocolate ganache as a topping.
+You can also top this loaf cake with whipped chocolate frosting or a decadent chocolate fudge frosting.
+Both are light and airy!

 WHY YOU SHOULD MAKE THIS RECIPE